Pen-y-Fan/gofpatterns/README.md

 ### 2. Install dependencies

-The project uses PHPUnit for tests, which has a requirement for PHP 7.2 or higher.
+The project uses PHPStan for static analysis, which has a requirement for **PHP 7.3** or higher.

 Once the project has been cloned, change directory to the project folder (normally gofpatterns or gofpatterns-master) and run composer install